A Waterfall in the Middle of Town

 The Viewing Area

 The best views of Rumford Falls come from J. Eugene Boivin Park, located at the junction of Route 2 and Route 108 in downtown Rumford.
 A small visitor center sits nearby, and a short loop trail (about half a mile) follows sidewalks and gravel paths along the gorge rim, providing several overlooks of the cascades, the old dam structures, and the river below.
+At the foot of the falls, a reflection pool offers a peaceful spot for relaxation.

 The trail is flat and accessible.
 You do not need hiking boots or any special gear.
 The entire loop takes about 20 to 30 minutes at a casual pace, including stops at the viewing platforms.
 Interpretive signs along the route explain the history of the mills and the hydroelectric operation.

 The falls face roughly west, so afternoon light hits the water nicely.
 Morning visits can feel shadowed by the mill buildings on the east bank.
+A pair of compact binoculars helps you pick out detail in the cascades and the old dam structures across the gorge from the overlooks.

 The best time to see Rumford Falls at anything close to its natural power is during spring runoff in April and May.
 Snowmelt from the western mountains pushes the Androscoggin to high volume, and the dam releases more water than usual.
 The difference between spring flow and late summer is enormous.
+If you can time your visit for a high-water day, the falls will give you a sense of the raw power this river once unleashed year-round.

 History and the Mills